 The 15 Best Food Movies to Watch Now

 The best food movies leave your tummy growling and your soul smiling.
-Food and film, when perfectly paired, serve up human stories through one mouth-watering medium.
+Food and television, whether it's a full-length feature film or the food shows on Netflix, pair together perfectly, serving up human stories through one mouth-watering medium.

 The ingredients for the best food movies are universal: visual vitals crafted with care by relatable protagonists.
 Whether it’s the trials of a French chef or the story behind a family recipe, the best food movies center on people, not just pleasing plates.

-Below you’ll find the Cozymeal chefs’ top 15 best food movies.
+Below you’ll find the 15 best food movies.
 Try to watch them without drooling (or digging in) — we dare you!

 4. Babette’s Feast

-No list of best food movies would be complete without the delicious Danish dish known as Babette’s Feast.
+The delicious Danish dish known as Babette’s Feast tops many round-ups of the best food movies.
 Regaling viewers with a tempting tableau of French flavors, Babette’s Feast spins the yarn of a 19th-century French refugee (the titular Babette) who decides to repay the two sisters who’ve housed her with an epically edible spread on the 100th anniversary of their father’s birth.

 5. Jiro Dreams of Sushi